ansible-collections/community.network/README.md

     # version: ...
 ```

-Note that if you install the collection manually, it will not be upgraded automatically when you upgrade the Ansible package.
+Note that if you install the collection manually, it will not be upgraded automatically when you upgrade the `ansible` package.
 To upgrade the collection to the latest available version, run the following command:

 ```bash
 ansible-galaxy collection install community.network --upgrade